freenas/freenas-docs/userguide/system.rst

    decryption seed should be securely erased before reuse.

 :guilabel:`Export encrypted pools geli keys`: includes the encryption keys of encrypted pools in the configuration file.
-The encyrption keys are restored if the configuration file is uploaded to the system using :guilabel:`Upload Config`.
+The encryption keys are restored if the configuration file is uploaded to the system using :guilabel:`Upload Config`.